-Terrence (Terry) Lyons, ICD.D, age 70, is a corporate director.
-He is a director of several public and private corporations including Sprott Resource Holdings Inc. (Chairman) and Martinrea International Inc. Mr. Lyons is a retired Managing Partner of Brookfield Asset Management, past Chairman of Northgate Minerals Corporation which was acquired by AuRico Gold Inc. (now Alamos Gold Inc.), past Chairman of Eacom Timber Corporation which was sold to a private equity firm, past Chairman of Westmin Mining, past Vice-Chairman of Battle Mountain Gold and past Chairman of Polaris Materials Corporation.
+Terrence (Terry) Lyons, ICD.D, age 71, is a corporate director and a member of the Institute of Corporate Directors.
+He is also a director of several public and private corporations including Three Valley Copper Corp. (formerly SRHI Inc.) (Chairman) and Martinrea International Inc. Mr. Lyons is a retired Managing Partner of Brookfield Asset Management and former President and Managing Partner of B.C.
+Pacific Capital Corporation, past Chairman of Polaris Materials Corporation which was recently acquired by U.S. Concrete, of Northgate Minerals Corporation which was acquired by AuRico Gold Inc. (now Alamos Gold Inc.) and of Eacom Timber Corporation which was sold to a private equity firm.
+He was previously a director of the B.C.
+Pavilion Corporation (Pavco), Chairman of Westmin Mining and Vice-Chairman of Battle Mountain Gold.